 After the Dead Sea, you have about a 4 hour drive to Petra.
 Plan accordingly.
 If you leave mid afternoon, most of your driving will be in the light and you can better see the scenery around you.

-Where to Stay on Your Next Night of your 5 Days in Jordan Itinerary
+Where to Stay on Your Next Night of your Jordan Itinerary 5 Days

 The town outside of the Petra visitors center is called Wadi Musa, although most will refer to thew whole area as Petra.
 There are dozens of hotels to choose from, some are a 10 minute drive to the site, where others are walking distance.
 Take that into account when choosing one.
 Because you have a car, it is no problem to drive, but also convenience to leave your car at the